 Comforters with natural fiber fill may also do more to keep you cool than comforters with down or polyester fill.

 What size comforter should you get?

 If you sleep on a queen bed, you’ll want a queen-size comforter, right?
 Well, maybe not.
 People looking to purchase a new comforter often choose one in the same size as their bed, but this may not always be the best option.

-If you share your bed with a partner, you might want a bigger comforter to end the nightly battle for blankets that leaves one of you with cold feet.
-A larger comforter may also work better for restless sleepers.
-You might even prefer the look of a larger comforter that hangs over the edges of your bed.
+If you share your bed with a partner, you might want a bigger comforter to end the nightly battle for blankets that leave one of you with cold feet.
+A larger comforter size may also work better for restless sleepers.
+You might even prefer the look of a larger comforter hanging over your bed’s edges.